muarshad01/Quran_Topics/Quran_Topics/satan/dajjal.md

 #### [RUB _Dajjal- Arab Countries Petro Dollar - Part 1 | Abdul Salam Arif](https://www.youtube.com/watch?v=6u6rfOUisTo)
 * [Narrated Mujahid: I was in the company of Ibn `Abbas and the people talked about Ad-Dajjal and said, "Ad-Dajjal will come with the word Kafir (non-believer) written in between his eyes."
 On that Ibn `Abbas said, "I have not heard this from the Prophet (ﷺ) but I heard him saying, 'As if I saw Moses just now entering the valley reciting Talbyia. '](https://sunnah.com/bukhari:1555) - Sahih al-Bukhari 1555
+* Dajjal will say, "I'm Rabb"
+* Dajjal will be One eyed.
+* No one can see his Rabb in this Life.
+* Prophet SAW said, "Always, remember, your Rabb is not One eyed"
+* Prophet SAW said, "If someone says I'm Rabb and performs miricles, then, always remember/think that you can't see your Rabb Tallah before your death"

+#### Difference between "Ilah versus Rabb"
+* Ilah has full authority of Legistation
+* Following that law is Ibadah
+* Who follows that law is Abid

+#### Five Pillers of Islam
+1. Beliefs
+2. Morality
+3. Finance
+4. Sociology
+5. Politics

+#### Rabb
+* Rabb fulfills your finalcial needs
+* Takes care of financial needs (provides / sustains)

+* [Narrated Abu Huraira:

+One day while the Prophet (ﷺ) was sitting in the company of some people, (The angel) Gabriel came and asked, "What is faith?"
+Allah's Messenger (ﷺ) replied, 'Faith is to believe in Allah, His angels, (the) meeting with Him, His Apostles, and to believe in Resurrection."
+Then he further asked, "What is Islam?"
+Allah's Messenger (ﷺ) replied, "To worship Allah Alone and none else, to offer prayers perfectly to pay the compulsory charity (Zakat) and to observe fasts during the month of Ramadan."
+Then he further asked, "What is Ihsan (perfection)?"
+Allah's Messenger (ﷺ) replied, "To worship Allah as if you see Him, and if you cannot achieve this state of devotion then you must consider that He is looking at you."
+Then he further asked, "When will the Hour be established?"
+Allah's Messenger (ﷺ) replied, "The answerer has no better knowledge than the questioner.
+But I will inform you about its portents.

+1. When a slave (lady) gives birth to her master. (وَلَدَتِ الأَمَةُ رَبَّهَا)

+2. When the shepherds of black camels start boasting and competing with others in the construction of higher buildings.
+And the Hour is one of five things which nobody knows except Allah.

+The Prophet (ﷺ) then recited: "Verily, with Allah (Alone) is the knowledge of the Hour--."
+(31. 34) Then that man (Gabriel) left and the Prophet (ﷺ) asked his companions to call him back, but they could not see him.
+Then the Prophet (ﷺ) said, "That was Gabriel who came to teach the people their religion."
+Abu 'Abdullah said: He (the Prophet) considered all that as a part of faith.](https://sunnah.com/bukhari:50) -- Sahih al-Bukhari 50

 ***